Class of 2020

 Russian State Medical University, Moscow, Russia

 Dr. Shchedrina graduated from the Russian National Research Medical University.
-She currently serves as a family physician in Hilo, Hawaii in both the outpatient and inpatient setting.
+She currently serves as a family physician with Rural Health Clinics in Hilo, Hawaii in both the outpatient and inpatient setting.

 Dr. Seren Tokumura